Blog

 4. Spend Time Outside the Walls

+If you're feeling burned out, it might be because you've confined yourself to your office, your building, or the expectations of Sunday morning.
 Find ways to reconnect with people in the everyday spaces where they live and work.
-Instead of spending all your time planning programs, focus on personal ministry.
-Meet people for coffee, participate in community events, or visit them at home.
-Getting out of the church building can reinvigorate your passion for people and remind you why you became a pastor in the first place.
+Meet people for coffee, participate in community events, visit them at home.
+Getting out of the building can reinvigorate your passion for people and remind you why you became a pastor in the first place.

 5. Rethink Success